olety/passwordLLM/README.md

 ## Structure

 - `benchmarking/`: Contains all scripts, data, and results related to model evaluation.
-- `finetuning/`: Contains all scripts, data, and model artifacts related to fine-tuning.
+- `finetuning/`: Contains all scripts and data related to fine-tuning.
-- `app.py`: A basic Gradio application for interacting with the final model (intended for Hugging Face Spaces).
+- `app.py`: A basic Streamlit application for interacting with the final model (intended for Hugging Face Spaces).
 - `requirements.txt`: Project dependencies.
 - `.gitignore`: Standard git ignore configuration for Python/ML projects.